A red and sensitive topic

-Yes! in this post I'll talk about a sensitive topic for many: period.
+Yes! in this post I'll talk about a sensitive topic for many: menstruation.
 So if you don't want to continue reading you should continue reading.

-Since I was a little girl I've always been very honest with how I feel, think and what I do.
-And I remember that once when I was about 14 years old I told a friend while we were going on the bus that I wasn't feeling good and that I had menstrual cramps.
-I think that knowing that changed his life.
-I assume that because this evidently involved knowing that I was on my period.
-It affected him so much that the next day he looked for me to tell me that he found my comment very rude ... to this day it seems to me very rude that people is still so alarmed about such a natural and simple subject as this one.
+Since I was a little girl I've always been very honest about how I feel, what I think and what I do.
+I remember that once when I was about 14 years old I told a friend while we were going on the bus on the way home that I wasn't feeling good and that I had menstrual cramps.
+I think for him knowing that I had my period changed his life.
+It affected him so much that the next day he looked for me to tell me that he found my comment very rude and ... to this day it seems to me very rude that people are still so alarmed about such a natural and simple subject as menstruation.

 A few days ago I read a post that caught my attention and made me think about my situation.
 And also reminded me a Chinese swimmer who talked about it during the Olympics.
 The article talks about how menstruation affects women who have jobs related to sex.
 Well I don't work with sex but I do menstruate and I do work like every women so I wanted to write about it.

 What I've always found more difficult in work environments is that I feel that everyone forgets women menstruate.
 Working as a sound engineer and in the audiovisual world where probably 95% of your co-workers are men does not help.
 Obviously it is a taboo and now with feminism I think it is worse because some "feminist" women want to make us look like we are superheroes and we are not.
 And I know I'm not the only one: when I'm on my period I feel physically ill and I would like this to be consider while I'm working.
 But literally the show must go on and I know that probably this wont change on my side of the world or at least I don't think It will change anytime soon.